equres/sec/SPEC.md

 ## sec init

-We should initialize a fresh system for using our system.
+We should initialize a fresh system for using our program.
 We will do this with `sec init`.
-We should probably explore Go libraries like spf/cobra and spf/viper.
 They should have management of "config" directories for the shell commands, and we should ensure that `~/.sec/` or `~/.config/sec` can be created according to the OS system standards.
 We could add config file there.
 Also `viper` I think has a way to dump config file with defaults